xzzhouxi/xzzhouxi.github.com/_pages/about.md

 - ENFP/INFP

   *I usually vacillate on test between ‘E’ and ‘I’.
-Usually this means that the [NT archetype](https://en.wikipedia.org/wiki/Rational_temperament) is much stronger than the single value for ‘E/I’.*
+Usually this means that the [NF archetype](https://en.wikipedia.org/wiki/Rational_temperament) is much stronger than the single value for ‘E/I’.*